A Solution for Sustainable Development and Biodiversity Conservation

-When we think of developing infrastructure in cities and urban areas, protecting and increasing nature and biodiversity isn’t always the first thing that comes to mind.
-It’s easy to think of the natural and the man-made as incompatible and separate but in fact they are heavily intertwined and often dependent on each other.
+When we think about developing infrastructure in cities, protecting and enhancing nature and biodiversity isn’t always a priority.
+It’s easy for us to view the natural and man-made as separate and incompatible, but in fact they are deeply intertwined and often depend on each other.

 While development can be a driver in habitat destruction and biodiversity loss it also represents an opportunity for achieving environmental goals.
 Cities are at the forefront of planning for climate change, and because of this the way we think about developing them needs to change.